 Open daily, sunrise to sunset

-In recent years, Princeton has gotten serious about preserving open space.
-At some point after we moved to Trenton and stopped paying attention, Princeton added Witherspoon Woods to its park system and trail network (yellow trails in the aerial image).
-It’s only 40 acres, but it adds charming terrain and a slightly more challenging way to access the Mountain Lakes Preserve (magenta trails).
+Thankfully, in recent years, Princeton has gotten serious about preserving open space.
+In the last decade, it added Witherspoon Woods to its park system and trail network (NE corner of the trail system).
+It’s only 40 acres, but it adds charming terrain and a slightly more challenging way to access the Mountain Lakes Preserve.
 I stumbled upon it by accident and fell in love with it.
-Connected to the Mountain Lakes trail system, and especially the Coventry Farm view trail (another new addition – cyan trail) it’s worth checking out, especially if you want to do other things in Princeton.
-Click on the aerial photo to enlarge.
-You can also download a KMZ you can load into Google Earth or Google Maps, as well as download a conventional trail map.
+Connected to the Mountain Lakes trail system, and especially the Coventry Farm view trail (another new additionl) it’s worth checking out, especially if you want to do other things in Princeton.
+Click on the map to enlarge.
+Download the Trail Map (link above), and if you follow the directions here, you can use your phone as a GPS as you explore the system.

 You can park for free either at the main Mountain Lakes parking lot, or on Cherry Hill Road.
 I would strongly urge you to use the latter: it’s smaller and much more interesting.
 Just look for the discrete, white park sign marking the driveway on your left as you approach from 206.